 4. Rat & Rodent Feces Decontamination

-If your control program achieves success, your rats are gone, however the risk is not.
+If your control program achieves success, your rats are gone, however, the risk is not.
 Rat waste is a substantial vector for disease transfer to people.
 It is also just plain nasty!
 Rodent urine, droppings, and nesting materials really need to be properly and safely eliminated and decontaminated.
 If we missed this step, you would have a biological time bomb sitting in your attic, inside your walls, or in your cellar.
 We utilize personal protective equipment and special chemicals to effectively sanitize your house after an infestation has indeed been cleared up.

 5. Rat Damage Repair

-It’s likely that your rats did a number on your house.
+It’s likely that your rat did a number on your house.
 They might have trashed your insulation, damaged your pipelines, chewed through your wires, or harmed your HVAC system.
 Our AAAC Wildlife Removal pros are also extremely well trained and talented at wildlife damage repair work.
 We will return your home to like new condition!